 A typical visit could include an evening game of trivia, shopping for vintage and artisanal goods, or taking in a provocative art installation.
 Here are some highlights of what to do in Industry City.

 - Shopping is plentiful.
-If you're on the hunt for furniture, Industry City is home to an outpost of abc carpet & home, Restoration Hardware Outlet, Mitchell Gold + Bob Williams, Design Within Reach Outlet, and many other shops.
-It's also home to The Brooklyn Flea, which sets up each Saturday from 10 a.m. to 5 p.m.
+If you're on the hunt for furniture, Industry City is home to an outpost of ABC Carpet & Home, Mitchell Gold + Bob Williams, Design Within Reach Outlet, and many other shops.

 - Stressed from your week?
-Start your weekend at Industry City's popular Sunset Yoga with Jes Allen at 7 to 8:30 p.m. in the Industry City Courtyard.
+Industry City's popular Yoga in the Courtyard takes place during the evening throughout the week.
 This class is open to all levels, but be sure to bring your own mat.

 - If you have kids, there is no better way to end your day than dancing with your tots at Rock and Roll Playhouse.
-Dance to live bands and/or get you face painted at this family-friendly weekly event on Wednesdays from 5:30 to 7:30 p.m. in the Courtyard.
+Dance to live bands and get your face painted at this family-friendly weekly event on Saturdays from 12:30 p.m. to 2:30 p.m. in the Courtyard.

-- For a look at some provocative art, visit the upcoming installations or performances from the Collusion Project, which utilizes multiple spaces within Industry City to showcase current art from myriad artists.
+- For a look at some provocative art, visit the upcoming installations or performances from the Collision Project, which utilizes multiple spaces within Industry City to showcase current art from myriad artists.

 Dining and Drinking

 Chocolate fans can't miss a visit to the Li-Lac Chocolate Factory.
 The minute you enter the factory, you are immersed in the chocolatey aroma.
-You can peek at at the chocolate being made, but if you'd like a closer look, sign up for a private behind-the-scenes guided factory tour (groups of 8 or more), which is $85.00 per person and lasts about 90 minutes.
-The tour includes samples right off the chocolate enrober, and all participants will take home their own box of freshly-made, gourmet chocolate.
+You can peek at the chocolate being made, but if you'd like a closer look, sign up for a private behind-the-scenes guided factory tour.

 Industry City Distillery is a great place to enjoy your weekends.
-The tasting room bar is open from 4 to 10 p.m. on Fridays and Saturdays.
+The tasting room bar is open from 4 p.m. to 10 p.m. on Fridays and Saturdays.
 They also offer a behind-the-scenes distillery tour and spirits tasting every Saturday at 3 p.m.
-Whiskey drinkers should check out our list of Brooklyn distilleries and take a DIY distillery tour of Brooklyn

 How to Get There

-Industry City is easily accessible by taking the D/N/R train to 36th Street and walking toward 2nd Avenue.
-You can also cycle there, and there are multiple bike racks.
+Industry City is easily accessible by taking the D/N/R train to 36th Street and walking two blocks toward 2nd Avenue.
+The B35, B37, and B70 bus lines also have stops near Industry City.
+If you bike there, there are multiple bicycle racks to park at.